 3) Click the Local files tab, and click Verify integrity of game files.

 After the repair is done, you can launch the game to check if it’s playable now.
 If not, head towards the next fix.

 Fix 2 – Close background applications

 When there’re multiple applications running in the background, your Black Desert Online may crash due to limited resources or software conflicts.
-To avoid any programs that may interfere with your game, it’s better to shut them down before you start playing.
+To avoid any programs that may interfere with your game, simply shut them down before you start playing.

 1) Right-click the taskbar, and click Task Manager.

 2) Right-click the application you want to close and click End task.